ipa320/RosTooling.github.io/docu/rossdl.md

          type: "std_msgs/msg/String"
 ```

 Apart from that the user must add the dependencies to the required packages to both files, the package.xml and the CMakeLists.
 For this concrete case, the only extra dependency for the node is "std_msgs".
-This means the CMakeLists.txt look like:
+This means the CMakeLists.txt looks like:

 ```
 cmake_minimum_required(VERSION 3.8)